edzob/bibgraph3/README.md

       (i.e. checked all interesting references and
       works that refer to it and added them to the bibliography graph)

-This means you have to add these two fields. _By hand_.
+This means you have to add these two fields
+(_By hand_)
+if you want to see a graph.

 An example entry for a paper citing `zhang2009fpga` which is `in progress` and `mapped`: